-Staff are able to offer a wide range of skills and experience to those wanting to understand Indigenous peoples, their cultures and histories.
+Staff offer a wide range of skills and experience to non-Aboriginal people wanting to understand Aboriginal and Torres Strait Islander cultures and histories.

 Authorised by the Director, Riawunna Centre